Neu!: 1970–1971: Pre-formation

 Neu! was formed in 1971 in Düsseldorf as an offshoot from an early line-up of another seminal krautrock band, Kraftwerk, whose early works were also produced by Conny Plank.
 Drummer Klaus Dinger had joined Kraftwerk midway through sessions for their eponymous debut album.
 Guitarist Michael Rother was then recruited to the Kraftwerk line-up on completion of the album.
 (Rother had been playing in a local band called The Spirits of Sound, the line-up of which also included drummer Wolfgang Flür, who would himself go on to join Kraftwerk two years later.)

-Kraftwerk founder Ralf Hütter left the band at this point to complete his studies and, for six months, Kraftwerk consisted of a trio of Rother, Dinger and Florian Schneider.
-This line-up played sporadic gigs and made a live appearance on German TV programme Beat Club.
+Kraftwerk co-founder Ralf Hütter left the band at this point to complete his studies; for six months, Kraftwerk consisted of a trio of Rother, Dinger and Florian Schneider.
+This line-up played sporadic gigs and made a live appearance on German television programme Beat Club.
 Recording sessions at Conny Plank's Windrose studio were unsuccessful (Rother later attributed the failure to "a difference of temperament").
 Dinger and Rother parted company from Schneider and began Neu! with Plank.
 Hütter rejoined Schneider and the pair continued recording the second Kraftwerk album with Plank.

 1971–1975: Main career

 The band name NEU! ("new!") was inspired by the prevalence of the advertising business in Düsseldorf at the time, according to Dinger, who described it as "the strongest word in advertising" and even owned a pro forma advertising agency himself for the purpose of booking studios.
-The band's eponymous first album sold just 30,000 records, yet is today considered a masterpiece by many, including influential artists such as David Bowie, Brian Eno, Iggy Pop and Thom Yorke of Radiohead.
+The band's eponymous first album sold just 30,000 records.
+However, today, it is considered a masterpiece by many, including influential artists such as David Bowie, Brian Eno, Iggy Pop and Thom Yorke of Radiohead.
 It included the Motorik benchmark tracks "Hallogallo" and "Negativland" (the band Negativland took their name from this track), and bizarre "songs" like "Sonderangebot".

 Their second album, Neu!
 2, features some of the earliest examples of musical remixes.
 The duo, excited about recording another album, decided to expand their horizons by purchasing several new instruments.
-With the money they had left as an advance from the record company, they could only record half an album's worth of material.
+With the money they had left as an advance from the record company, they could record only half an album's worth of material.
 The company would not increase their advance because the first album did not sell well enough and the label did not see a reason to further finance what was most likely to become a flop.
 To rectify the lack of material, the band filled the second side with manipulated versions of their already-released single "Neuschnee"/"Super", playing back each song at different speeds and sometimes warbling the music by messing with the tape machine or placing the record off center on the turntable.
 The songs "Super 16" and "Super 78" (slowed down and sped up versions of the proto-punk song "Super," respectively) unwittingly became the theme songs to the 1976 martial arts cult classic Master of the Flying Guillotine by Jimmy Wang Yu.
 This film was later referenced by Quentin Tarantino in Kill Bill Volume 1 by also featuring the track "Super 16".